BredOS/images/README.md

 # BredOS Image build files.

+These are the officially supported images.</br>
+For the downstream / experimental images, check the [downstream](https://github.com/BredOS/images/tree/downstream) branch.</br>

-Instructions for building in each subfolder.</br>›
+Instructions for building in each subfolder.</br>
-To build from x86_64, you need to install the following:
+› To build from x86_64, you need to install the following:
 ```
 sudo pacman -S qemu-user-static-binfmt qemu-user-static && systemctl restart systemd-binfmt
 ```